American Flag Banner Mobile

 • Shots all over the place?
 Check your fundamentals, cowboy.

 • Sights not adjusting?
-Make sure they're installed right and nothing's loose.
+Make sure your fixed rear iron sight is installed right and nothing's loose.

 • Point of impact shifting?
 Tighten everything down.
 A wobbly sight is about as useful as a screen door on a submarine.